mozmeao/infra/docs/how_we_work.md

 ##### Backlog

 A list of possible tasks.
 Tasks in this column are not actively being worked on.
 In our weekly triage meeting this list is briefly discussed and if needed, prioritized.

-TODO: We should have an icebox.
+Items that will not realistically be worked in the near future should be assigned the label _icebox_.

 ##### Queued